 Most of this will come with LG’s software skin on top, and closely resemble the sleeker UI we’ve seen on the LG V20.
 Samsung has TouchWiz, HTC uses Sense UI, etc. Not every new feature will be implemented, others will be changed, but this will be a welcomed addition to all LG smartphones.

-It’s worth nothing that many of LG’s updates have come in February or March the following year after big updates.
-Like The LG G3 Android 5.0 update in early March.
-So while some could see it in 2016, most older LG smartphone owners in the US should expect updates in 2017.
+It’s worth nothing that most of LG’s updates have arrived in February or March the year after Google releases an update.
+Like The LG G3 Android 5.0 update arrived March a few years back.
+So while a few owners received it in 2016, most updates will arrive in the next month or two.

 Stay tuned for more details, and we’ll update the moment we know more.